apache/calcite-avatica/site/_docs/security.md

 these are set via the traditional "user" and "password" properties in the Avatica JDBC driver.
 This also implies that adding HTTP-level authentication in Avatica is likely superfluous.

+## TLS

+Deploying the Avatica server with TLS is common practice, like it is for any HTTP server.
+To do this, use the method `withTls(File, String, File, String)` to provide the server's TLS private key (a.k.a keystore) and the certificate authority's public key (a.k.a. truststore) as a Java Key Store (JKS) files, along with passwords to validate that the JKS files have not been tampered with.

+{% highlight java %}
+HttpServer server = new HttpServer.Builder()
+    .withTLS(new File("/avatica/server.jks"), "MyKeystorePassword",
+        new File("/avatica/truststore.jks"), "MyTruststorePassword")
+    .build();
+{% endhighlight %}